 But those who experience regular pain, pressure or clogging in their ears know that the discomfort can easily ruin an entire flight and can even result in pain and hearing loss for the first few days after touchdown.

 So what causes airplane ear, and how can you prevent it?
-Let’s take a look at what experts say is the cause and some remedies for easing the pain.
+Let’s take a look at what experts say is the cause and some remedies for how to pop your ears after a flight.

 What causes ears to clog?